-This style mixes everything with everything and ties it together with the accessories, colors, … in search for what looks the best wrong (?).
-See the example in the next photos.
+This style mixes everything with everything and ties it together with the accessories, colors, … in search for what looks the best “wrong”.
+See the example of Eclectic Style looks in the next photos.

 Or you may try a sleek layered version like Leandra Medine with a striped sweater over skinnies.

-A just above the knee full-skirt in white with a black-and-white or blue-and-white striped top with old-school canvas are a great option when your love Gamine Style.
+A white just above the knee full-skirt styled with old-school canvas with a black-and-white or blue-and-white striped top is great option when your love Gamine Style.

 The following look shows an example with a nude full skirt tea-length cut and a boxy abstract floral print top (and jeans jacket) with colorful strappy sandals.
 Summer style to compete with the flowers.
 LOL.

 This super feminine piece works with many styles and for many occasion, even a wedding or a holiday party.
 The sleek versions in light neutrals or pastels are easier to style than those in crayon colors.
 And, you can wear it at any age.